umbraco/Umbraco.Packages/creating-a-package-from-scratch/index.md

 So here you will notice that while we only added the top level folder in the backoffice, it went through that folder and added a `<file>` element for every file found within that folder.
 And each file has 3 properties - `guid`, `orgPath` & `orgName`.

-You don't have to worry too much about guid and orgName, they are just references to the file name.
+You don't have to worry too much about guid and orgName, they are references to the file name.
 Umbraco will automatically rename the file if there are conflicts, since they are stored in a flat structure it is quite likely, fx lets say you had these two files in your package:

 ~/App_Plugins/PackageWorkshop/Dashboard/main.css
 ~/App_Plugins/PackageWorkshop/ContentApp/main.css